Villa Empain: Design and construction

-Built between 1930 and 1934, the Villa Empain is organised around a large enclosed courtyard.
-It was designed in Art Deco style, and the project aroused significant interest in Belgium where prestigious houses in the style were comparatively rare.
+Built between 1930 and 1934, the Villa Empain is organised around a large enclosed courtyard with a swimming pool at the back.
+The Art Deco project aroused significant interest in Belgium where prestigious houses in the style were comparatively rare.
 Various expensive stone facings were used from around the world.

 Later history

 Despite the expense incurred in construction, Louis Empain barely used the house after its completion and lived primarily in Canada.
 In 1937, it was donated to the Belgian State to house a museum of applied arts for the École nationale supérieure d'Architecture et des Arts décoratifs de La Cambre.
 It was requisitioned by the German Army in November 1943 during the occupation.

 After the war, the Villa Empain was ceded to the Soviet Union as an embassy at the initiative of Paul-Henri Spaak.
 Disapproving of this use, it was reacquired by the Empain family in 1963 and resold in 1973 to Harry Tcherkezian, an Armenian-American tobacco entrepreneur.
 It was used by Radio-Télévision-Luxembourg (RTL) from 1980 to 1993, before becoming unoccupied after 1995.
 The building was classified in 2007, but its condition degraded significantly.
+During illegal raves, the building's marble walls were marked with graffiti, and various items were removed, including radiator grilles and a decorative fish from the bar's fountain.

 In 2007, the Villa Empain was acquired by the Boghossian Foundation.
-It was restored between 2009 and 2010 and reopened to the public as a museum and cultural centre.
+It was restored between 2009 and 2010 by the architect Francis Metzger, from the architectural office MA² - Metzger et Associés Architecture, and reopened to the public as a museum and cultural centre.
 The conservation project was awarded the European Union Prize for Cultural Heritage / Europa Nostra Award in 2011.